Alexander-556/PowerShellScripts/Docs/README.md

 ## Contents

+### Intro

+The `./Intro` folder contains the knowledge base of using this repository.

+- **CoreElements_Intro.md**
+  An explanation of the three core concepts: operating system, shell, and terminal.

 - **PowerShell_Intro.md**
   A brief introduction to PowerShell and its core concepts.

+- **ShellScript_Intro.md**
+  An explanation on the two confusing concepts: shell and scripting language.

+### Setup

+The `./Setup` folder contains the setup guides for the necessary tools involved in this repository.

+- **oh-my-posh_Setup.md**
+  Instructions for installing and configuring [oh-my-posh](https://ohmyposh.dev) to enhance your terminal prompt.

 - **PowerShell_Setup.md**
   Step-by-step instructions for installing and configuring PowerShell 7.5 on Windows.

+- **Terminal_Utils.md**
+  Documentation for terminal utilities and custom PowerShell functions, such as PSfzf and other helpers.

 - **WindowsTerminal_Setup.md**
   Guide to installing and customizing Windows Terminal for an improved command-line experience.

-- **oh-my-posh_Setup.md**
-  Instructions for installing and configuring [oh-my-posh](https://ohmyposh.dev) to enhance your terminal prompt.

 - **VScode_Setup.md**
-  Recommended setup for Visual Studio Code, including useful extensions and debugging tips for PowerShell development.
+  Recommended setup for Visual Studio Code, including useful extensions and debugging configuration for PowerShell development.

-- **Terminal_Utils.md**
-  Documentation for terminal utilities and custom PowerShell functions, such as PSfzf and other helpers.

-- **Function_Usage/**
+### Usage

-  Contains usage guides for specific functions and scripts.
+The `./Usage` folder contains usage guides for specific functions and scripts.

-  - `Start-FastCopy_Usage.md`: Detailed usage instructions for the Start-FastCopy tool.
+- **Move-ChildItemUp_Usage.md**
+- **Set-TouchFile_Usage.md**
+- **Start-FastCopy_Usage.md**

 ## How to Use

 Browse the relevant markdown files for setup instructions, tips, and usage examples.
 These documents are designed to be beginner-friendly and provide practical guidance for both setup and daily use.

-If you are new, start with [PowerShell_Intro.md](./PowerShell_Intro.md) and [PowerShell_Setup.md](./PowerShell_Setup.md).
+If you are new, start with [CoreElements_Intro.md](./Intro/CoreElements_Intro.md) and [ShellScript_Intro.md](./Intro/ShellScript_Intro.md).
+Then configure your PowerShell environment with [PowerShell_Setup.md](./Setup/PowerShell_Setup.md).
+Then check out a general introduction on Powershell: [PowerShell_Intro.md](./Intro/PowerShell_Intro.md).

-## Contributing

-If you find errors or have suggestions for improving the documentation, feel free to open an issue or submit a pull request.

 ---

-_Last updated: 2025-05-28_
+## Feedbacks

+If you found something confusing, unclear, or even just a bit off, feel free to [open an issue](https://github.com/Alexander-556/PowerShellScripts/issues/new).
+Whether it's a small question or a big suggestion, your feedback helps me improve these articles for everyone.
+And I’m still learning too, and I really appreciate every opportunity to make things better.